shoana/Plants-Vs-Zombies-Prototype/Milestone 2/ReadME.txt

 =================================================================================================
 Roadmap Ahead:

-- Milestone 3: Complete implementation of the game which includes multiple types of zombies, plants, etc.
+- Milestone 3: Complete implementation of the game which includes multiple types of zombies, plants, etc. as the levels increase.
+Will also include zombie health bar to keep track of zombie life.
 To complete this, we will be utilizing inheritance to group plants and zombies together.
 They will each have their own behaviour but will act similar on the grid and in the game.
-  Inhertance will be implemented for the plants as we will have multiple plant types in this milestone.

-We will also include the types of zombies that the user wants to fight and
+Inheritance will also be implemented for all plants (peashooter, sunflowers & others ) as more plants will be available for levels to come.
+We will also include the types of zombies that the user wants to fight.

 - Milestone 4: Save/Load features.

 =================================================================================================
 ZIP folder contains:
 - README file